List of ambassadors of Sweden to China

 The Ambassador of Sweden to China (known formally as the Ambassador of the Kingdom of Sweden to the People's Republic of China) is the official representative of the government of Sweden to the president of China and government of China.
 The ambassador has a dual accreditation to Ulaanbaatar (Mongolia).

 History

-Sweden's first envoy to China was the minister in Tokyo, Japan, Gustaf Wallenberg.
+Sweden's first envoy accredited to China was the minister in Tokyo, Japan, Envoy Gustaf Wallenberg.
 In April 1907, Wallenberg was in Beijing to have the Treaty of Canton (1847) between Sweden–Norway and China amended and to establish diplomatic relations between Sweden and China.

-During the 1920s and 1930s, legation counselors from the Swedish legation in Tokyo where based in Beijing and served as chargés d'affaires ad interim.
-From 1933, the holder of the consul general position also acted as the chargé d'affaires in the Republic of China.
+During the 1920s and 1930s, legation counselors from the Swedish legation in Tokyo where based in Beijing and served as chargés d'affaires ad interim when the minister was absent.
+From 1933, the holder of the consul general position also served as the chargé d'affaires ad interim in the Republic of China.

+The Committee of Supply report issued in March 1937 stated that the leadership of Sweden's diplomatic representation in China had been exercised by the minister stationed in Tokyo.
+In the minister's absence, the consul general in Shanghai served as chargé d'affaires ad interim.
+However, the minister for foreign affairs considered this provisional arrangement unsuitable given recent developments.
+Both the Swedish National Board of Trade and industry organizations supported the establishment of an independent diplomatic mission in China.
+It was therefore proposed that a new legation be created in China starting the next fiscal year, by upgrading the Consulate General in Shanghai to a full ministerial post (envoy).
+Initially, the new envoy would remain in Shanghai but could be relocated to Nanjing if deemed appropriate.
+It was also proposed that the envoy to China be accredited to Siam (Thailand), a responsibility then held by the envoy in Tokyo.
 Johan Beck-Friis became Sweden's first resident envoy to China on 1 July 1937.

 In 1947, an agreement was reached between the Swedish and Nationalist governments on the mutual elevation of the respective countries' legations to embassies.
 The diplomatic rank was thereafter changed to ambassador instead of envoy extraordinary and minister plenipotentiary.